tiagodsferreira/JARW/index.md

 My work sits at the intersection of psychology, education, and data science—ranging from socio-emotional development in children to advanced statistical modeling and machine learning.
 I use this webpage as a hub to make my work more accessible, whether you’re a student, researcher, or just curious about the topics I study.

 Feel free to explore, use the materials, and check out my latest updates.
 My first post is already live — enjoy!

+The RSS feed allows you to get notified whenever I post new tutorials, research updates, or code.

+- Clicking the **Subscribe via RSS** button above will open the feed URL: